Spokane Indians designated hitter Brett Nicholas had never seen anything like it.

 Indeed, it was an unsightly eight innings for the Indians before their remarkable comeback, which provided another reminder to early-exiting fans that it’s never over ’til it’s over.
 Much like the Spokane Shock arena football team, which won on a Hail Mary pass in the final seconds Saturday night, the Indians provided a dramatic comeback victory.

 In the ninth, Drew Robinson walked, Jorge Alfaro singled and Ruben Sierra walked to load the bases against pitcher Colin Richardson.
 Bryce Shafer replaced Richardson, but he hit Rougned Odor with a pitch and then threw a wild pitch as Spokane pulled within 7-5.

-After a strikeout, Zach Cone walked to load the bases and Nicholas, the team leader with 29 RBIs, singled to right to even the score.
-Trever Adams lined a single to center to deliver the game-winner.
+After a strikeout, Zach Cone walked to load the bases and Nicholas, the team leader with 29 RBIs, singled to even the score.
+Trever Adams lined a single to center for the game-winner.

 “We had other opportunities where we could have been a lot closer than four in the ninth, but you know what, I’ll take it,” Indians manager Tim Hulett said.
 “With just (seven) games (until the end of the first half of the season), to come back and get that win against a Boise team that we’re right in it with was big.”

 It didn’t look good early.
 Indians starter David Perez walked three batters, hit two others and gave up a run-scoring single to Rafael Lopez to fall in a 3-0 hole in the first inning.
 Perez left without recording an out.

 “He just couldn’t throw a strike,” Hulett said.
 “It was just one of those nights for him.
 Every pitcher goes through it.”